Bold, bright colours and clear, graphic design will revolutionise the way your business uses accounting software.

 Flat design is used throughout our favourite personal tools.
 Facebook, YouTube, Twitter and Instagram make up some of our most downloaded apps, and all of them use flat design.
 It’s easy on the eye, and intuitive for new users to get the hang of too.

-In fact, a recent article into the hot software design trends included clean "easy on the eye" visuals and "creative data visualisation" amongst their predictions for 2021.
+In fact, a recent article looking into hot software design trends included clean "easy on the eye" visuals and "creative data visualisation" amongst their predictions for 2021.
 It shouldn't be a leap for anyone to see how these could benefit their finance system.